-Opinion | How Tucker Carlson’s racist rhetoric gives new life to Trumpism
+Opinion | Tucker Carlson shows what mass-marketed racism looks like

 Why people should be offended by this mystifies Carlson.
 “Everyone wants to make a racial issue out of it,” he continued.
 “No, no, no, this is a voting-rights question.
 I have less political power because they are importing a brand-new electorate.
 Why should I sit back and take that?
 The power that I have as an American, guaranteed at birth, is one man, one vote, and they are diluting it.”

 There is a reason, of course, that “everyone” wants to make a racial issue out of this.
 Because it is a putrescent pile of racist myths and cliches.
-Nearly every phrase of Carlson’s statement is the euphemistic expression of white supremacist replacement doctrine.
+Nearly every phrase of Carlson’s statement is the euphemistic expression of white-supremacist replacement doctrine.
 “The Democratic Party” means liberals, which translates into Jews.
 They are importing “new people” from the “Third World” means people with black and brown skin.
 Those kinds of people, in the racist trope, are “obedient,” meaning docile, backward and stupid.
 Their votes do not constitute real democracy because they are replacing the “current electorate” — which is presumably whiter and less docile.
 These paler, truer Americans are thus deprived of their birthright of political dominance.
 And fighting back — making sure the new Third World people have less power — becomes a defense of the American way.

 This is what modern, poll-tested, shrink-wrapped, mass-marketed racism looks like.
 Carlson is providing his audience with sophisticated rationales for their worst, most prejudicial instincts.
 And the brilliance of Carlson’s business model is to reinterpret moral criticism of his bigotry as an attack by elites on his viewers.
 Public outrage is thus recycled into fuel for MAGA victimhood.
 And so the Fox News machine runs on and on.